 Workflow Reliability term

-Observability: meaning, examples, and AI prompt use.
+Observability: meaning, examples, and expert terminology.

 Makes hidden failures visible through logs, metrics, traces, and events.